It had been far too long since I had a Crunchie bar.

 - 3 tsp bicarbonate of soda

-- 300g dark chocolate or dairy-free milk chocolate chips (or a bar broken into small pieces)
+- 300 g / 10 oz dark chocolate or dairy-free milk chocolate chips

 - Line or grease a 20cm square tin.
 Have the tin nearby when you are cooking.